2023 Best Value Allied Health Professions Bachelor's Degree Schools in District of Columbia

 Best District of Columbia Schools for Affordable Quality for a Bachelor's in Allied Health Professions

 Our analysis found Howard University to be the best value school for allied health professions students who want to pursue a bachelor’s degree in District of Columbia.
-Located in the city of Washington, Howard is a private not-for-profit school with a fairly large student population.
+Located in the city of Washington, Howard is a private not-for-profit college with a large student population.

-The average tuition and fees for an in-state undergraduate at Howard are $31,050 a year.
+The average tuition and fees for an in-state undergraduate at GWU are $60,946 a year.

 In addition to its best value ranking, and one of the reasons why the school is on the list, GWU is ranked #2 for overall quality for allied health in District of Columbia.